Tom Stevenson, associate chair of student affairs in the School of Dentistry at the U of A.

 Tom Stevenson, DDS ’73, spent 35 years working as an oral maxillofacial surgeon.
 Today, he is the associate chair of student affairs in the School of Dentistry at his alma mater, the University of Alberta.

-Recently, he and his wife Patricia made a $1 million dollar gift to the School of Dentistry, with $300,000 going towards supporting the Boyle McCauley Dental Clinic, enabling dental students to work with inner city patients.
+Recently, he and his wife Patricia made a one million dollar gift to the School of Dentistry, with $300,000 going towards supporting the Boyle McCauley Dental Clinic, enabling dental students to work with inner city patients.
 The remaining $700,000 establishes the Dr. Tom Stevenson and Mrs. Patricia Stevenson Student Support and Wellbeing Endowment which will provide support for undergraduate students in Dentistry and Dental Hygiene.

 Where has your career taken you since graduation?